GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 }
 ```
-3. Modify the following variables to contain the saveDataToS3 function.
-Not that sometimes the function fails to work with on_finish and instead we use on_start.
+3. Modify the following variables to contain the `saveDataToS3` function.
+Not that sometimes the function fails to work with `on_finish` and instead we use `on_start`.

 ```
 var imageDescription = {